Gilly Flaherty

-Gilly Louise Scarlett Flaherty (born 24 August 1991) is an English former footballer who last played for FA WSL club Liverpool.
-Flaherty is a former Arsenal Ladies player who began her career in Millwall Lionesses' youth teams.
-She usually plays in the centre back position and represented England at youth level before making her senior debut in October 2015.
+Gilly Louise Scarlett Flaherty (born 24 August 1991) is an English former footballer and who played as a centre-back.

+Flaherty began her career in the youth teams of Millwall Lionesses and Arsenal, and made her debut for the Arsenal Ladies senior team in 2006.
+She later played in the Women's Super League for Chelsea Women, West Ham United Ladies and Liverpool Women.
+Flaherty represented England at youth level before making her senior debut in October 2015.

-Flaherty holds the record for the most appearances in the Women's Super League, playing in her record-breaking 176th game in November 2022 to overtake previous holder Jill Scott.
-She announced her retirement from football half way through the 2022-23 WSL season.
+Flaherty previously held the record for the most appearances in the Women's Super League, playing in her record-breaking 176th game in November 2022 to overtake previous holder Jill Scott.
+She announced her retirement from football halfway through the 2022–23 WSL season.